-As a result of the recent home mortgage foreclosure crisis, there has been a dramatic rise in the number of unscrupulous businesses that promise to help consumers keep their homes.
-The Federal Trade Commission has warned of scam artists who prey on the vulnerability of desperate homeowners in order to collect handsome fees -- but don't deliver any of the promised services.
+Due to the recent home mortgage foreclosure crisis, many unscrupulous businesses have taken advantage of consumers with false promises to help consumers keep their homes.
+Scam artists prey on the vulnerability of desperate homeowners in order to collect handsome fees -- but don't deliver any of the promised services.
 Many of these shady operations engage in high-pressure sales tactics and demand substantial fees in advance.
-(Links to consumer alerts and advisories are set forth below.)

 If you are behind on your mortgage payments and facing foreclosure, WATCH OUT for fraudulent foreclosure consultants who target distressed homeowners.
 The following tips can help you avoid being scammed.

-Collects a fee before completing all services.
+Collects a fee up front before completing all services.
 This practice may be illegal in many circumstances in Michigan under the Credit Services Protection Act.
-(See Below for an explanation of that Act)

 Encourages you to lease or rent your home so you can buy it back over time.

-Tells you to make your mortgage payments directly to it, rather than to your lender.
+Tells you to make your mortgage payments directly to them, rather than to your lender.

-Tells you to transfer your property deed or title to it.
+Tells you to transfer your property deed or title to them.